ansible/ansible/rst/modules.rst

 The shell module takes the command name followed by a list of arguments, space delimited.
-It is almost exactly like the command module but runs the command through the shell rather than directly.
+It is almost exactly like the command module but runs the command through the user's configured shell on the remote node.

 The given command will be executed on all selected nodes.